jotegui/large-dataset-uploader/README.md

 #### Task 4: Upload the slices to the partitioned tables

-Finally, after `Grouper.py` has finished, each slice is uploaded to the master table and each record is redirected to the proper sub-table.
+After `Grouper.py` has finished, each slice is uploaded to the master table and each record is redirected to the proper sub-table.

+#### Task 5: Update the content of the_geom and the_geom_webmercator fields

+Finally, after all partitions have been uploaded, the_geom and the_geom_webmercator fields are updated.
+The function goes through all partitions converting the values in the coordinate fields into PostGIS point entities.
+This step may take a long time to complete, depending on the final volume of the tables.

 #### Extra info: `Grouper.py` and the partitioned tables